-There’s a passage in the Bible commonly referred to as the “Faith Hall of Fame.”
-This passage, found in Hebrews 11, is a roll call of patriarchs and saints lauded for valiant faith and perseverance through extreme trials.
-In the midst of these heroic tales, two of the five main patriarchs (Abraham, Isaac, Jacob, Joseph and Moses), are praised for one very simple action… blessing their children!
+There’s a section in the Bible sometimes referred to as the “Faith Hall of Fame.”
+This passage, found in Hebrews 11, is a roll call of patriarchs and saints lauded for valiant faith, heroic actions, and perseverance through extreme trials.
+There are five prominent patriarchs: Abraham, Isaac, Jacob, Joseph, and Moses.
+Two of them are praised for one very simple action… blessing their children!

 That’s it.
-It’s what put these famous patriarchs onto the same list that includes Abraham (willing to sacrifice his son), Joseph (endured years of persecution), and Moses (delivered the Ten Commandments and performed incredible signs and wonders).
+It’s what put these famous patriarchs onto the same list that includes Abraham (who obeyed and went, even though he did not know where he was going), Joseph (who endured years of persecution), and Moses (who received the Ten Commandments & performed incredible signs and wonders).

 - You handled a hard relationship with grace.

 - You showed strong ideals and worked hard to live by them.

 - You created a good balance of school, friends, and spiritual growth.